tahoma2d/tahoma2d_docs/source/installing_opentoonz.rst

-.. _installing_opentoonz:
+.. _installing_tahoma:

-Installing OpenToonz
+Installing Tahoma
 ====================

-.. _downloading_opentoonz:
+.. _downloading_tahoma:

-Downloading OpenToonz
+Downloading Tahoma
 ---------------------
-You can download the appropriate version of OpenToonz for your operating system from the `Download page <https://opentoonz.github.io/e/download/opentoonz.html>`_ in the official OpenToonz web site.
+You can download the appropriate version of Tahoma for your operating system from the `Download page <https://tahoma.github.io/e/download/tahoma.html>`_ in the official Tahoma web site.
 Choose either the Windows or macOS version to start downloading the installer application.

 .. note:: All other builds appart from the ones downloaded from the official web site ARE NOT officially supported.

-It's possible to find the developer's "nightly" builds `here <https://github.com/opentoonz/opentoonz/releases/tag/nightly>`_, where you can test the latest features and bug fixes, as they are being included in OpenToonz.
+It's possible to find the developer's "nightly" builds `here <https://github.com/tahoma/tahoma/releases/tag/nightly>`_, where you can test the latest features and bug fixes, as they are being included in Tahoma.

 .. note:: WARNING: Use at you own risk!
 The Nightly Build version could potentially be a highly unstable one, so it is not adviced to use it in production environments.

-Also, `MorevnaProject <https://github.com/morevnaproject>`_ provides builds for `Windows 32-bit, Windows 64-bit, macOS, and appimage <https://github.com/morevnaproject/opentoonz/releases>`_ as well as `snap <https://snapcraft.io/opentoonz-morevna>`_ for Linux.
+Also, `MorevnaProject <https://github.com/morevnaproject>`_ provides builds for `Windows 32-bit, Windows 64-bit, macOS, and appimage <https://github.com/morevnaproject/tahoma/releases>`_ as well as `snap <https://snapcraft.io/tahoma-morevna>`_ for Linux.

-Finally, there are OTX (OpenToonz eXperimental) timely releases by `manongjohn <https://github.com/manongjohn>`_ avalaible for `Windows 64-bit, macOS and in appimage format <https://github.com/manongjohn/OTX/releases>`_ where it is possible to test the latest features and bug fixes in a portable way (i.e. without the need to do a full OpenToonz install).
+Finally, there are OTX (Tahoma eXperimental) timely releases by `manongjohn <https://github.com/manongjohn>`_ avalaible for `Windows 64-bit, macOS and in appimage format <https://github.com/manongjohn/OTX/releases>`_ where it is possible to test the latest features and bug fixes in a portable way (i.e. without the need to do a full Tahoma install).

 .. _installing_on_windows:

 Installing on Windows
 ---------------------
-Execute the OpenToonzSetup.exe file and follow these steps:
+Execute the TahomaSetup.exe file and follow these steps:

 1. Choose the language for the installer messages.